AnoopGeorge418/JavaScript-Projects/README.md

 ## **📚 Introduction**

-This repository is designed for beginners to get hands-on experience with Javascript.
+This repository is designed for beginners to get hands-on experience with WebDevlopment.
 Each project is structured to teach you various programming concepts like loops, conditionals, data structures, file handling, object-oriented programming, and more.
 Dive in and start coding! 💻

 ## **📝 Projects Overview**